-Direct property is the term commonly used to describe real estate investments, whether it be the purchase of a commercial, industrial, retail, bulky goods, residential or any other property assets, which can either be held directly (direct ownership on the title) or indirectly through a collective ownership vehicles such as a managed property; funds, trusts and syndicates (Property Funds).
-Investors in Direct Property Investments Fund include those offered by large institutions, public and private companies to wholesale and retail (Mum and Dad) investors.
+Direct property is the term commonly used to describe real estate investments, whether it be the purchase of a commercial, industrial, retail, bulky goods, residential or any other property asset, which can either be held directly (direct ownership on the title) or indirectly through collective ownership vehicles such as managed property investments: funds, trusts and syndicates (Property Funds).
+Investors in Direct Property Investment Funds, including those offered by large institutions, public and private companies, are wholesale and retail (Mum and Dad) investors.

 Over the last two decades, Direct Property Investment has grown dramatically and has become a core investment class for the growth of wealth through strong risk adjusted returns, while also providing a stable source of income through regular distributions of underlying rental income.

-Tangible Asset – Properties can be clearly identified with the Property Fund Manager disclosing how they plan to manage the asset(s) and disclose any intention to acquire further assets.
+Tangible Assets – Properties can be clearly identified with the Property Fund Manager disclosing how they plan to manage the asset(s) and any intention to acquire further assets.

 Fixed Term - The investment will generally have a fixed life, usually between 5 to 10 years.

-Liquidity – As property is a relatively illiquid investment unlike listed shares, which can be readily converted to cash, property assets are generally an illiquid investment, meaning your investment in a fund cannot be withdrawn until the termination of the investment.
+Liquidity – As property is a relatively illiquid investment, unlike listed shares which can be readily converted to cash, Direct Property Investment Funds are generally an illiquid investment.
+In other words, your investment in a fund cannot be withdrawn until the termination of the fund.
 However a number of Property Fund Managers have developed innovative features to provide liquidity options to those investors needing to exit their investment early.

 Asset sale – If or when a property is sold from the portfolio, you will be entitled to receive your share of the net proceeds of the sale (in proportion to your initial investment contribution), including any capital appreciation.

-Asset valuation - Typically such investments are subject to regular appraisal based valuations, like all investments property assets can appreciate and depreciate in certain markets.
+Asset valuation - Typically property investments are subject to regular appraisal based valuations.
+Like all investments, property assets can appreciate and depreciate in certain markets.

-Property Funds can either be listed on a securities exchange ie (ASX) and commonly called Australian Real Estate Investment Trusts (A-REIT’s) this enables units in the Property Trust to be regularly traded providing liquidity, or unlisted that generally do not offer a market place for the trading of units.
+Property Funds can either be listed or unlisted.
+Those which are listed on a securities exchange ie (ASX) are commonly called Australian Real Estate Investment Trusts (A-REITs).
+The units in the Property Trust are regularly traded, providing liquidity.
+Unlisted Property Funds generally do not have a market place for the trading of units.

 An unlisted Property Fund usually consists of a unitised structure, with a fixed investment term and transparent investment purpose.
-The structure can either be open–ended meaning that the Fund Manager can continuously raise new money at any time for the purchase of additional assets for the investment portfolio, or closed-ended with a fixed and defined investment period that money can be raised (typically 6 to 12 months).
-Unlisted Property Funds are typically less volatile in their returns to investors compared to other property asset structures and are known for providing a consistent inflation-linked income stream.
+The structure can either be open–ended meaning that the Fund Manager can continuously raise new money at any time (through the issue of new units) for the purchase of additional assets for the investment portfolio, or closed-ended (no more units can be issued) with a fixed and defined investment period in which money can be raised (typically 6 to 12 months).
+Returns from unlisted Property Funds are typically less volatile for investors compared to A-REITs and are known for providing a consistent inflation-linked income stream.

-Listed Property Funds with units listed on a stock exchange for trading, enables investors to easily determine the current value of their investment and trade those units in an open market place.
+Investors in A-REITs, where units are listed on a stock exchange for trading, are able to determine the current market value of their investment and trade those units in the open market place.
 As a result, this investment, although liquid, can be far more volatile than unlisted vehicles meaning its value can fluctuate both up and down more readily.

-• Property Fund returns have averaged in excess of 10% over the last 10 years.
-These returns are very attractive for superannuation funds or investors looking for annuity style income stream from an underlying asset(s), (such as those entering retirement phase).
+• Property total returns have averaged 10% over the last 10 years.
+These returns are very attractive for superannuation funds or investors looking for an annuity style income stream from an underlying asset(s), (such as those entering retirement phase).

 • Stable and secure income streams that are typically paid monthly or quarterly from the rental income of underlying properties within the portfolio.
 This income is typically supported by leases to commercial tenants.
 This provides certainty of cash flow as rental income is typically “locked in” for a predetermined period as a result of the underlying leases.

-• Participation in capital growth on the underlying asset.
+• Participation in capital growth of the underlying asset(s).
 Improving market conditions, strong demand and a stable economy have resulted in strong growth in the underlying assets of Property Funds in the past.

 • Tax deferred income and favourable treatment by Australian taxation laws to direct property investments.
 Investors will often receive “tax-deferred” distributions through asset depreciation benefits, meaning only a portion of the distribution will be require to be declared as taxable income in the year it is received.
 Thus, direct property becomes a very attractive investment mechanism through which investors can obtain both income and capital growth tax effectively.

 • Less volatility than A-REITS as Property Funds are unlisted, therefore they are not impacted by speculation and listed market volatility like the A-REITS, which are listed on a stock exchange.
-As such Direct Property Investment value reflects the value of the underlying assets, not market sentiment.
+As such, Direct Property Investment values reflect the value of the underlying assets, not market sentiment.

 • Reduced downside risk and strong risk adjusted returns.
 Over a substantial period of time, Direct Property has a lower incidence of downside risk (the propensity of an asset to decline in value) compared with other asset classes.
 Furthermore, risk adjusted returns are often superior to other asset classes.

 • Low correlation with other asset classes providing effective diversification benefits.
-This means your investment in direct property is a ‘real asset’ and performs and reacts in a different manner to varying economic conditions compared to other ‘financial assets’ investment classes such as shares and bonds.
-For this reason, Direct Property is an essential component in any portfolio to broaden the investment base and reduce ones exposure to market fluctuations.
+This means your investment in direct property is a ‘real asset’ and performs and reacts in a different manner to varying economic conditions compared to other ‘financial asset’ investment classes such as shares and bonds.
+For this reason, Direct Property is an essential component in any portfolio to broaden the investment base and reduce exposure to the market fluctuations of traded financial assets.

 • An inflation hedge.
 The income derived from underlying tenants generally has a minimum annual increase linked to inflation or above.
 This means both the income and underlying asset value of direct property tends to appreciate with inflation This ensures that the real value of your investment should be preserved.